stephencweiss/stephencharlesweiss.com/content/blog/2019-07-11/psql-insert-multiple-values.md

 category: ['programming']
 tags: ['postgres', 'psql', 'insert', 'multiple values','how to']
 ---
 How do you insert _multiple_ values?
 I always find myself looking this up.
-I decided I’d jot it down here for future reference.
+I decided I'd jot it down here for future reference.
 Hopefully it helps you.

 In their book Practical PostgreSQL, John C. Worsley and Joshua D. Drake write the following pertaining inserting values in Postgres:<sup>1</sup>